bespoken/bespoken-docs/faq/README.md

 To get your API key:

 1. Navigate to the Dashboard.
-2. Click the three dots menu in the upper right corner.
+2. Click the user menu in the upper right corner.
-3. Select "My account."
+3. Select "Account."
-4. Copy the API key at the bottom of the page.
+4. Copy the API key within the "API access" tab.

 ![API Key Location](../assets/images/cli/api-key.png)